📚 Literature Review AI

 Additional benefits:

-• Research context: Understand the broader academic conversation
+• Research context: Understand the broader academic conversation and current debates

-• Research justification: Demonstrate why your research is needed
+• Research justification: Demonstrate why your research is needed and timely

 How to Write a Literature Review